-The United Nations Refugee Agency UNHCR estimates that around 16 million people in Africa are displaced.
+According to estimates by the United Nations Refugee Agency UNHCR and the Internal Displacement Monitoring Centre (IDMC), almost 18 million people in Africa are displaced.
 Many are seeking refuge within their own country, while most of those forced to flee across the border have settled in neighbouring countries.
 However, these host countries themselves frequently face major challenges.

 Eight of the world’s ten largest refugee camps are located in Africa.
 Kenya alone has taken in more than half a million refugees, in particular from Somalia and South Sudan.
 GIZ is working in Kenya on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) to improve the conditions under which displaced people are living both in the Kakuma refugee camp and outside the camp.
 Over 185,000 people have been reached by GIZ’s work in Kakuma and the surrounding area, which has, for example, brought abandoned or dried-up wells back into use so that people can irrigate newly planted vegetable plots.
 Among other produce, they are growing tomatoes and melons, helping them to feed themselves.
 So far, more than 42,000 refugees and local residents have benefited from these and other measures on food security.